lsimeonov/deepl-node/README.md

 -   `proxy`: define the hostname, and port of the proxy server, and optionally the protocol, and authorization (as an auth object with username and password fields).
+-  `httpClient`:`axios|fetch|callback` the HTTP client to use for requests.
+By default, the
+    - `axios` is using the axios implementation.
+    - `fetch`  is using the now native nodejs fetch API.
+    - `callback` provide a custom callback function that returns a new client.
+    You must implement the `IHttpClient` interface.
+The callback receives the `HttpClientParams` so that you can configure the client as needed.

 #### Logging